sumanjs/suman-inquirer/README.md

 suman-inquirer
 ===========

-### A fork of the NPM "inquirer" (inquirer.js) package for usage with Suman "--interactive" mode.
+### A fork of the NPM "inquirer" (inquirer.js) package re-purposed for usage with Suman "--interactive" mode.

 => forked from => https://github.com/SBoudrias/Inquirer.js